bipni/task-scheduler-in-nodejs/README.md

 ```

 ### Specific Time
-This API accepts a json object which schedule the task for a user at a particular time.
+This API accepts a JSON object which schedules the task for a user at a particular time.

 The request prototype is:
 ```